SAP-samples/kyma-runtime-extension-samples/order-validation/README.md

 ### SAP Commerce Cloud Integration API

-Import the following files in [commerce](commerce) in your SAP Commerce Cloud environment via the Adminstration Cockpit (hAC) or alternative method.
+Import the following files in [commerce-impex](commerce-impex) in your SAP Commerce Cloud environment via the Adminstration Cockpit (hAC) or alternative method.

 ```
 commerce/businessprocess.impex